CSS nth-child Selector

 }

-In this rule, “parent-element” represents the parent element, and :nth-child(3) targets the third child element.
-The color property is then set to blue.
+In this rule, .parent-element represents the parent element, and :nth-child(3) targets the third child element, setting its color to blue.

 Selecting Odd or Even Child Elements